TarunChandragiri-ux/Landing-page-Tailwind-CSS-JS-/README.md

 ## Overview

 This project is a landing page created as a practice exercise using Tailwind CSS.
-This project was inspired by the work of Anuj Kumar Sharma.,  I made several modifications to enhance user experience & responsiveness.
+This design was inspired by the work of Anuj Kumar Sharma.,  I made several modifications to enhance user experience & responsiveness.

 ## Features